perenstrom/talks/2025-09-05-hyper-island-git/README.md

-See the generated PDF slides of this talk here: LINK TODO
+See the generated PDF slides of this talk here: https://github.com/perenstrom/talks/blob/main/2025-09-05-hyper-island-git/2025-09-05-hyper-island-git.pdf